 After you’ve decided on a raft and a budget, the frame designing can begin.
 You’ll need to make some measurements.
-The overall width of the boat, the inner dimension (tube to tube) of the boat, the diameter of the tubes, and the measurement from the start of the rocker to the start of the rocker (aka the flat part of the boat tube) all come into play when designing a frame.
+The overall width of the raft, the inner dimension (tube to tube), the diameter of the tubes, and the measurement from the start of the rocker to the start of the rocker (aka the flat part of the boat tube) all come into play when designing a frame.

 To Hatch or Not to Hatch

-As part of the design process, we work with you to determine what size footwell you need.
-Consider how tall you are, if you are a pusher or a puller, and what you want to rig to be close at hand.
-We recommend that a footwell be no less than 20", 22"-26" seems to be ideal for most people.
-Having a rigid footwell helps as a space to carry more gear, and serves as a solid platform for moving in and out of the center area of your boat.
+As part of the design process, we can work with you to help you to determine what size footwell you need.
+Your height, if you are a pusher or a puller, and what gear you’ll have rigged in the area all come in play in this decision.
+A 22"-26" footwell seems to be ideal for most people.
+Having a rigid footwell helps as a space to carry more gear and serves as a solid platform for moving in and out of the center area of your raft.
 An important safety issue about footwell size is the swing of the oars as it relates to other passengers on the boat.
 The more you compress your footwell, the more it brings passengers sitting in adjacent bays into the arc of a swinging oar.

 Oar Size/ Length